 Chain tensioner, Paul Melvin

-"Paul" is a designer-machinist-rider from Chico, CA, who makes useful, clever, simple, wonderful bike parts—sometimes unique, sometimes his own take on existing parts.
+"Paul" is a designer-machinist-rider in Chico, CA, who makes useful, clever, simple, wonderful bike parts—sometimes unique, sometimes his own take on existing parts.

 His last name is Price, not Melvin.
 Melvin's what he named this chain tensioner.
 I looks like a derailer, but it doesn't shift.
 It just takes up chain slack (it's a chain tensioner), so it lets you ride a single-speed freewheel on a bike with vertical dropouts.
 Will has one of these on his bike.